stevenmcateer/csp-solver/part_2/readme.md

 ## CHANGES FROM PART 1:

-Because of the nature of how minesweeper is played, we had to change the code from our Part 1 quite a bit.
+Since the variables, domain and constraints in Minesweeper are so different from part 1, we had to rewrite the code.

 ## RESULTS:

+The following sections show our solver winning the game, and reaching an unsatisfiable board.

 ### Winning the Game